estebanmunchjones2019/react-hooks-article/readme.md

       because we were calling the setStates as they were stored in the list (from parents to children).
   ```

 - Clean up function: that anonymous functions is a closure.
-What does that mean? setCounter function is kind of trapped inside the outer anonymous function, and can be referenced  in the clean up function if we hadn't a closure, it would be hard to know which setCounter to remove from the list, because that useEffect function is being called by multiple components.
+What does that mean? the setCounter value is being trapped at the moment of the cleanup function definition, as that function has been defined inside the scope of a parent function.
+Without this closure behaviour,  it would be hard to know which setCounter to remove from the list, because that useEffect function is being called by multiple components.

 - `setCounter` is passed to the `useEffect` dependancy array because it's an external dependancy, and in this case, it's not gonna change every time the hooks runs, because it's a built in React function that is guaranteed by React to stay the same (be the same pointer).

-- 💡Remember, changes in props and state (only through calls to a setState function, called setCounter in this example) will trigger re-render in components.
+- 💡Remember, changes in props and state will trigger re-render in components.
+In this example,  only calls to `setCounter` function will trigger re-renders in components.

 The state is global now!